jimmy-bins/jimmy-bins/README.md

 ## Jimmy Bins' OpenSea Tracker v0.5 (Google Sheet)

+*Update March 2022:* the OpenSea team changed their API to restrict querying their data without an API key.
+This has broken the current version of the sheet.
+I'm working to update the sheet to fix it, but I don't have an ETA yet.

 Access here: [Jimmy Bins' OpenSea Tracker v0.5 (Google Sheet)](https://docs.google.com/spreadsheets/d/10bkLsuUkC-m2G_GyZlzC7PqQE2ZwX_rNRpatueS4iV0/edit?usp=sharing)

 This Google Sheet is a good way to get a ballpark estimate of your current NFT portfolio.
 You add your wallet address and it fetches the current price of ETH, the public items in your wallet & current floor prices on OpenSea, then gives you a total value.